PySlurm/pyslurm/BUILD.md

 supervisorctl start slurmctld
 sinfo
 ```
-From now on you can do the following steps inside the container.
+The following steps you could do inside the container.

 ## Checkout PySlurm